KatTheGit/sylvan-row/README.md

 # Sylvan Row
-A twin-stick hero shooter, with the ambition of avoiding hard-counter interactions, having simple but unique characters, playing on keyboard&mouse and controller, all while having a working anticheat despite being FOSS.
+A twin-stick hero shooter, with the ambition of avoiding hard-counter interactions, having simple but unique characters, and being easy to learn but hard to master.

 <img src="assets/characters/cynewynn/textures/banner.png" width="300" title="Preliminary art of one of the characters" alt="An anthro lioness in armor, preliminary art for the game"/>